 The Group's business is mainly conducted in Hong Kong, Mainland China and South-east Asia.
 The major revenue currencies are denominated in Hong Kong dollar, Renminbi and United States dollars; whilst the major currencies for costs are denominated in Japanese Yen, United States dollars, Euro, Hong Kong dollar and Renminbi.
-The Group will do its best to pay close attention on price fluctuation in exchange market, actively adjusting the combination of the places of origins for our import products to offset the impact that currency fluctuation brought.
+The Group will do its best to closely monitor fluctuations in the foreign exchange market, actively adjusting the combination of the places of origins for our import products to offset the impact that currency fluctuation brought.
 At the moment, procurement cost of the Group will be affected when exchange rate of Japanese Yen and Euro rebound sharply.
-In the light of this, the Group will pay close attention on the fluctuation trends of Japanese Yen and Euro.
+In the light of this, the Group will pay close attention to the fluctuation trends of Japanese Yen and Euro.